allefeld/htcondor-matlab/README.md

 In the *htcondor-matlab* cluster directory, for each cluster a subdirectory is created with a name identical to its handle, `cluster#`, which contains data to manage and run the cluster as well as the return values of completed jobs.
-To save disk space, it is advisable to remove old clusters from time to time, see above.
+To save disk space, it is advisable to remove old clusters from time to time (`condorClusters clean`).

 Within each cluster subdirectory, general cluster and job management data are kept in `cluster.mat`.
-After submission, the cluster’s HTcondor submit description file is `submit`.
+After submission, the cluster’s HTCondor submit description file is `submit`.
 Job-specific data are in files whose name begins with `job###`, where `###` is the job number.
-On submission, the file `job###_in.m` containing the job’s Matlab input script and the file `job###_inf.mat` with job information used by that script are created.
+On addition of a job, the file `job###_in.m` containing the job’s Matlab input script and the file `job###_inf.mat` with job information used by that script are created.
 The job’s *standard output* is redirected to the file `job###_out` and its